Simpler is Faster: Practical Distance Reporting by Sorting Along a Space-Filling Curve: Introduction Introduction.

+We provide a moderate simplification and generalization of the framework of~\cite{ASANO19973} similar to~\cite{HaverkortSFC}, but streamlined for our setting.
+Consider any RSFC in $\mathbb{Z}^d$ and let $T$ be the complete quadtree over a hypercube domain $D \subset \mathbb{Z}^d$, where the leaves of $T$ are all unit hypercubes centered at integer coordinates.
+We show that a RSFC can equivalently be viewed as a function assigning to each quadtree cell an integer label such that the label of each parent is a prefix of the labels of its children.
+Let $\pi$ denote the induced mapping from $D$ to $[0,\#D] \cap \mathbb{Z}$.
+For any quadtree cell, all points it contains receive values under $\pi$ that share the same prefix.
+We prove that for any hypercube~$Q \subset D$, a RSFC generates at most $\mu = 2^d$ hypercubes $H_1,\ldots,H_{2^d}$ satisfying properties analogous to those in~\cite{ASANO19973}: $Q$ is covered by the $H_i$, the total volume of the $H_i$ is at most $2^{d+1}$ times that of~$Q$, and each $H_i$ maps to a contiguous interval.

+This yields a simple data structure: store $P$ in an array sorted by $\pi(p)$.
+Given a distance query $(q,\delta)$, our (imaginary) quadtree yields hypercubes $H_1,\ldots,H_{2^d}$ that cover the query hypercube~$Q$.
+Since $\pi(H_i)$ is a contiguous interval, the points $H_i \cap P$ correspond exactly to a contiguous subarray.
+Thus, each query reduces to scanning at most $2^d$ disjoint intervals.
+Our data structure therefore consists solely of an array.
+Since $\pi$ is static, the structure can be made dynamic by storing $P$ in a B-tree instead (see Section~\ref{sec:dynamic}).

-\paragraph{On novelty.} The core idea of using SFC for range reporting is not new.
-The earliest work we are aware of is by Tropf and Herzog~\cite{tropf1981multidimensional}, who describe range reporting techniques over data sorted by Morton codes.
-Across multiple communities, including spatial databases, computer graphics, and scientific computing, there are several papers that demonstrate awareness of the efficiency gained by combining range reporting with SFCs~\cite{Karras2012Octrees, lewiner2010fast, Morrical2017Parallel, sugiura2023zordered}.
-Moreover, the benchmark by Qi, Tao and Chang~\cite{Qi2020Packing} explicitly considers different SFC packing strategies for $R$-trees.
-However, in all of these cases, the SFC is used to assist in the construction of more complex data structures, such as $R$-trees, octrees, or pointerless spatial trees.
-To the best of our knowledge, there exists no works that use the sorted order along an SFC as a standalone data structure for distance queries.
+\subparagraph{On novelty.} We emphesise that idea of using space-filling curves for range reporting is not new.
+Tropf and Herzog~\cite{tropf1981multidimensional} already described range-reporting techniques on data sorted by Morton codes.
+Across multiple communities—spatial databases, computer graphics, and scientific computing—numerous works exploit space-filling curves to improve spatial indexing and traversal efficiency~\cite{Karras2012Octrees, lewiner2010fast, Morrical2017Parallel, sugiura2023zordered}.
+Furthermore, Qi, Tao and Chang~\cite{Qi2020Packing} explicitly evaluate different SFC-based packing strategies for $R$-trees.
+Our claim to novelty is therefore sublte:

+Prior works consistently uses SFC orderings as a component inside more elaborate data structures such as $R$-trees, octrees, or pointerless spatial trees.
+We argue that, for distance queries, these additional structures are unnecessary and using only the ordering is sufficient.
+To the best of our knowledge, after an extensive literature search, we believe that we are the first practical implementation that treats a SFC-orderings a stand-alone structure.

-\subsection{Experiments and results.}
+\subsection{Experiments and results}